tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 simply by observing the Issuer identity.

-- Issuers SHOULD NOT return rate-limit values that are specific to Origins, such that an Attester can recognize an Origin simply by observing the rate limit.
+- Issuers SHOULD NOT return rate-limit values that are specific to Origins, such that an Attester can infer which Origin is accessed by observing the rate limit.
 This can be mitigated by having many Origins share the same rate-limit value, or by introducing variability into return the rate-limit value.